 Business Tax and Investment Incentives

-Corporation tax rates and bands are as follows:
+Corporation tax rates are as follows:

 Annual Investment Allowance (AIA)

 The AIA will be temporarily increased from £200,000 to £1m.
 This change will have effect in relation to qualifying expenditure incurred from 1 January 2019 to 31 December 2020.